 The purchase order’s requirements are met.

-For vendors implementing the Arizona Public Service (APS) Safety Evaluation Report (SER) (ADAMS Accession No. ML052710224), the following conditions must be met:
+For vendors implementing the Arizona Public Service (APS) Safety Evaluation Report (SER) (Agencywide Documents Access and Management System (ADAMS) Accession No. ML052710224), the following conditions must be met:

 The alternative method is documented in the vendor’s QA program.